 You should only delete an MPRN or GPRN from the system if it was never used by your organisation at any time since the beginning of your baseline period.
-If this is the case you should simply delete the row using the ‘delete’ button on the left hand side.
+If this is the case you should simply delete the row using the ‘delete’ icon on the left hand side.

 Public lighting: GMPRNs and TMPRNs

 The MPRNs used for unmetered public lighting systems are referred to as group MPRNs or GMPRNs.
 These are also eleven digits long and start with the digit 9.
 GMPRNs should be reported in the same way as MPRNs.
 Some GMPRN-level public lighting consumption shown in the M&R system may appear to fluctuate over time in an unexpected manner.
 This is because of the dynamic relationship between Technical MPRNs (TMPRNs) and GMPRNs.

 Each unmetered public lighting connection point is allocated a TMPRN.
 These are grouped into GMPRNs.
 The allocation of TMPRNs to GMPRNs can change over time - a particular TMPRN could be allocated to a particular GMRPN in one year but to a different GMPRN the next year.
 This can result in anomalies in GMPRN data e.g. consumption may appear to increase or decrease over time.
 Any such anomalies should balance out when consumption is analysed at organisation level or across all GMPRNs within a local authority’s scope.